 Homemade spaghetti sauce doesn’t need to be complex or time-consuming to be delicious.
-You just need good, quality ingredients to make a sauce that is full of amazing flavor.
-This recipe is perfect for making in large batches to feed a crowd or for freezing for quick, easy meals later.
+You just need good, quality ingredients to make a sauce full of amazing flavor.
+This recipe is perfect for making large batches to feed a crowd or freezing for quick, easy meals later.

 Spaghetti night is a favorite in our house.
 Everyone loves it and leaves the table satisfied and happy.
 It’s one of those meals that doesn’t need to be overly complex or time-consuming to be amazing!